-There has been a lot of discussion over whether or not people with diabetes are at higher risk of COVID-19.
+There has been a lot of discussion over whether or not diabetics are at higher risk of COVID-19.

 And all the discussion has caused a lot of confusion…

-So we have set out to answer the most important questions regarding COVID-19 and diabetes, thus clearing up some of the confusion.
+So we have set out to answer the most important questions regarding COVID-19 and diabetics, thus clearing up some of the confusion.

 Let’s get into it…

-Q: Are people with diabetes more likely to get COVID-19?
+Q: Are diabetics more likely to get COVID-19?

-A: No, people with diabetes are not necessarily more likely to get COVID-19 than people without diabetes.
+A: No, diabetics are not necessarily more likely to get COVID-19 than people without diabetes.
 However, people with diabetes can expect worse outcomes if they get infected with it.

 Generally, the more health conditions someone has (Like diabetes or heart disease), the higher their chance of getting serious or complications after contracting COVID-19.

 Q: Do people with type-2 diabetes have a higher chance of experiencing serious complications from COVID-19?